Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 **Expected Result:** The password is processed according to the application's authentication rules.
 Leading and trailing spaces are not silently removed or modified.

+> **Note:** This test is not executable because a test account with a password containing leading and/or trailing spaces is not available.

 ---

 ## 25. reCAPTCHA failure or expiration